hanchon-live/docs/_posts/2021-04-28-landing-with-styled-components-and-react-bootstrap.md

 mkdir components
 ```

-Inside our `components` folder create a `LoginPage.js` file.
+Inside our `components` folder create a `LandingPage.js` file.
 We are capitalizing this file name, so it matches the `JavaScript` class that we are going to create.

 The project should look something like this:

-{% include figure image_path="/assets/posts/login-page/tree-with-login-page-created.jpeg" alt="tree with login page created" caption="" %}
+{% include figure image_path="/assets/posts/landing-page/tree-with-landing-page-created.jpeg" alt="tree with landing page created" caption="" %}

-### Call our LoginPage instead of the example App:
+## Call our LandingPage instead of the example App:
 The `index.js` file should have this code:

 ``` javascript